TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 * `@testing-library/react` will give us access to useful functions like `render` which we'll demonstrate later on.

-* `@testing-library/jest-dom` includes some handy custom matchers (assertive functions) like `toBeInTheDocument` and more. (complete list [here](https://github.com/testing-library/jest-dom)).
+* `@testing-library/jest-dom` includes some handy custom matchers (assertive functions) like `toBeInTheDocument` and more. (complete list on [jest-dom's github](https://github.com/testing-library/jest-dom)).
 Jest already has a lot of matchers so this package is not compulsory to use.

 * `@testing-library/user-event` provides the `userEvent` API that simulates user interactions with the webpage.
 Alternatively, we could import the `fireEvent` API from `@testing-library/react`.